CORE: Context-Robust Remasking for Diffusion Language Models: Theoretical Consistency: Computed Instability Lower-Bounds Worst-Case Risk

 \section{Theoretical Consistency: Computed Instability Lower-Bounds Worst-Case Risk}

 Fix a step $t$ and let $C_t$ be the set of eligible unmasked non-prompt indices.
+Let $Y_j$ denote the discrete random variable representing the token at position $j$.
 For any subset $S \subseteq C_t$, let $\tilde y^{(t)}(S)$ denote the perturbed context obtained by masking indices in $S$ (Eq.~\eqref{eq:mask}), and define the instability of index $j$ under this perturbation as

 Define the worst-case (robust) instability of $j$ under size-$m$ perturbations as

 Our algorithm selects a particular candidate set $S_t$ with $|S_t|\le m$ and computes $\ell_t(j; S_t)$ for $j\in S_t$ using one auxiliary pass.
 Since $S_t$ is feasible in the maximization, we have